XFlawless1/Life-of-Flying/README.md

 Then click on the db you made, open it, go to table named users, Find yourself
 And set admin/vip to 7 or 6.
+And press CTRL+F in the script and search /gimmeadmin And remove my name and add yours.
+Have a nice day, Happy Flying.